Linux-libre: Benefits

 Aside from the primary intended effect of running a system with only free software, the practical consequences of removing device firmware that a user is not allowed to study or modify has both positive and negative effects.

-Removal of device firmware can be considered an advantage for security and stability, when the firmware cannot be audited for bugs, for security problems, and for malicious operations such as backdoors, or when the firmware cannot be fixed by the Linux kernel maintainers themselves, even if they know of problems.
-It is possible for the entire system to be compromised by a malicious firmware, and without the ability to perform a security audit on manufacturer-provided firmware, even an innocent bug could undermine the safety of the running system.
+Removal of device firmware can be considered an advantage for security and stability.

+When the firmware cannot be audited for bugs, security problems, and malicious functions such as backdoors, or when the firmware cannot be fixed by the Linux kernel maintainers themselves, even if they know of problems, it is possible for the entire system to be compromised by a malicious firmware.
+Without the ability to perform a security audit on manufacturer-provided firmware, even an innocent bug could undermine the safety of the running system.

 Hardware support

 Removing proprietary firmware from the kernel will cause loss of functionality of certain hardware that does not have a free software replacement available.
-This affects certain sound, video, TV tuner, and network cards, especially in the case of recent Intel Wi-Fi cards and recent nVidia graphics cards, as well as some other devices.
+This affects certain sound, video, TV tuner, and network cards, especially in the case of recent Intel Wi-Fi cards and recent Nvidia graphics cards, as well as some other devices.
 When possible, free software replacement firmware is provided as a substitute, such as the openfwwf for b43, carl9170 and ath9k_htc wireless card drivers.
 Reviewer Ramces Red summarized the issue with Linux-Libre, writing, "it does not always have the best hardware support."

 Microcode

 Linux-libre does not suggest the user install CPU microcode update bundles, since the code is proprietary.
-Microcode update bundles have been used in the Linux kernel version, among other things, to mitigate hardware vulnerabilities.
+Microcode update bundles have been used in the mainline Linux kernel version, among other things, to mitigate hardware vulnerabilities.